 - 11.1 Barriers are not acceptable on through routes and only one barrier is acceptable on a route to an estate.
-Thus, if a barrier is provided on an estate, the route from the local fire station to that estate must not be additionally obstructed in any way. - 11.2 Tests have shown that time is lost through the appliance and crew negotiating their way through a barrier through stopping, dismounting, removing an obstruction, remounting and proceeding.
-This time is impacted if the lock is not in good order and the obstruction cannot be easily removed.

-- 11.3 Most types of gate barrier are acceptable if they meet the following criteria: - - (a) They must be quickly and easily openable by LFB personnel. - (b) They must be only secured at one point by a standard FB padlock or Gerda key. - 11.4 Any proposal to install electrically operated barriers should be referred to the local LFB fire safety office.
+Thus, if a barrier is provided on an estate, the route from the local fire station to that estate must not be additionally obstructed in any way. - 11.2 Tests have shown that at least a minute is lost through the appliance and crew negotiating their way through a barrier through stopping, dismounting, removing an obstruction, remounting and proceeding.
+This assumes that the lock is in good order and the obstruction can be easily removed. - 11.3 Most types of gate barrier are acceptable if they meet the following criteria:- - (a) They must be quickly and easily openable by LFB personnel. - (b) They must be only secured at one point by a standard FB padlock or Gerda key. - 11.4 Any proposal to install electrically operated barriers should be referred to the Traffic Liaison Officer at the LFB's local fire safety office.
 Measures should be taken to ensure that parking will not take place in the immediate vicinity of a barrier and where it is known that parking is likely to take place, the scheme should not be allowed.